 Ward the Jerkass from The Orion Conspiracy does not know sarcasm when he hears it.
 Devlin says sarcastically at one point, "Thank you for your compassion and understanding."
 Ward's response goes something like "What?"

-Dual Destinies has Yuri Cosmos, who's so full of himself inslults fly right over his head.
-During the trial, the prosecutor gets tired of his ramblings about his "great life" and ask him to go tell it to a dog on the street.
+Dual Destinies has Yuri Cosmos, who's so full of himself that insults fly right over his head.
+During the trial, the prosecutor gets tired of his ramblings about his "great life" and asks him to go tell it to a dog on the street.
 Cosmos' response?
 "Of course!
 The animal world needs to know of my greatness!"